 After you back up all files and sign out of all accounts, shut down your Mac.
 Plug it into the AC adapter, and then boot it up.
 Press and hold the “Command” and “R” keys at the same time.
 Keep holding these keys until you see the Apple logo on the screen, and then release them.
 You will be taken to a “Mac OS X Utilities” or “macOS Utilities” window depending on which version of OS system you are using.

 There are four options for you to choose from the macOS Utilities menu.
-Here you should format your hard drives to erase everything on your Mac.
+Here you should format your hard drives to wipe a Mac.
 To format and erase your Mac hard drives:

-In all, after all above steps done, now your Mac has been reverted to factory settings.
+In all, after all above steps done to wipe a Mac, now your Mac has been reverted to factory settings.
 You can turn it off and feel free to give or sell it to a new owner.
 Or you can keep using it, provide your Apple ID information, and start moving your files to the Mac from your external hard drive.